Quantum conductance of silicon-doped carbon wire nanojunctions: Numerical results and discussion

 \subsection{Transport properties}

-In the last step the electronic transport properties of the silicon-doped carbon wire nanojunctions between two semi-infinite one-dimensional carbon leads have been calculated using the PFMT method.

-In Fig. (\ref{fig5}), the group velocities of electrons in the MLCW perfect leads are presented.
-It is these group velocities of the electrons incident from the perfect leads, which are used to normalize the scattering matrix.

-In particular, five different arrangements of the silicon atoms in the nanojunction region have been considered (please see Fig. (\ref{fig6})).
-The first three represents periodic DLSiCW composed of respectively 1, 2, and 3 Si-C atomic pairs.
-Next case correspond to the nanojunction wire system composed of 3 carbon and 3 silicon atoms, but without the long range periodic arrangement.
-Finally, fifth system incorporates 5 silicon atoms and only one carbon atom in the middle.
+In this subsection the electronic transport properties of nanojunction systems composed of silicon-doped carbon wires between carbon leads, are calculated using the PFMT method.
+Figure 5 (A) presents a number of these systems, where we indicate the irreducible domains by the shaded grey areas.
+Note that these systems are always composed of finite nanojunction regions of silicon and carbon atoms, coupled to two carbon semi-infinite leads.
+The first three systems of Figures 5, correspond to periodic diatomic silicon carbide nanojunctions composed of respectively 1, 2, and 3 Si-C atomic pairs.
+The next system corresponds to a nanojunction with a substitutional disorder, composed of 3 carbon and 3 silicon atoms.
+The last is a symmetric nanojunction of 5 silicon atoms and only one carbon atom in the middle.
+Figure 5 (B) presents the group velocities of electrons in the carbon leads.

-The calculated transmission and reflection component scattering cross sections for each of four available transport channels are presented in Fig. (\ref{fig7}).
-Each row of the subfigures correspond to the given considered arrangement of the silicon and carbon atoms on the wire nanojuction {\it i.e.} case 1 - (A)-(C), case 2 (D)-(F), case 3 (G)-(I), case 4 (J)-(L), and case 5 (M)-(O).
-The red and green solid lines represent the transmission and reflection component cross sections, respectively.
-The unitarity condition (light blue lines) is used systematically as a check on the numerical results.
-Finally, the Fermi level is marked by dashed lines and set as reference at zero energy.
-Once again we impose the fact that, on the zero bias limit, the total conductance is read at this Fermi level.
+The calculated transmission and reflection scattering cross sections for each of the four available transport channels are presented in Figures 6.
+Each row of the figures corresponds to a nanojunction system as follows: (A)-(C) for 1,(D)-(F) for 2, (G)-(I) for 3, (J)-(L) for 4, (M)-(O) for 5.
+The red and green continuous curves represent the transmission and reflection spectra, respectively.
+The blue histograms correspond to the free electronic transport on the carbon leads, {\it i.e.} to the electronic transport on the prefect infinite quasi one-dimensional carbon wire over the different propagating states.
+These histograms constitute the reference to the unitarity condition which is used systematically as a check on the numerical results.
+The leads Fermi level is marked by a dashed line and set as a zero energy reference.
+Under the zero bias limit, the total conductance is calculated at this Fermi level.